Dental Crowns Explained: Types, Costs, Procedure & Aftercare

 -

 Weaker than most crowns as well as being brittle.
 Due to the 3D printed crowns being relatively new it is not a recommended option unless the other options are too expensive to afford.
 The composition of the material is at maximum about 70-80% ceramic material.
-It's strength is not yet that of other crowns and is not a current option at London Sherwood Dental Care.
+It's strength is not yet that of other crowns.

 -